Canva is a free, web-based graphic design tool for creating a variety of designs, including:

 The right side of your page is your workspace.
 Here, you will see the page you are working on.
 You can use the slider in the bottom right-hand corner of your page to zoom in and out of your design.

 The left side of your screen is your toolbar.
 You can click through the navigation bar to access:

-Note: There are both free and premium (paid for) elements.
-Elements will be clearly marked as free or with a price ($).
-If you include premium features in your design, it will prompt you to pay when you download your design.
+Note: There are both free and pro (paid for) elements.
+Elements will be clearly marked as free or with a crown for pro.
+If you include pro features in your design without a pro account, it will include watermarks and prompt you to pay when you download your design to remove the watermarks.

 To adjust the transparency of an item in your design:

 You can adjust the way your items and images layer with one another by changing the order of your items.